ergoplatform/ergodocs/docs/mining/emission.md

 The Treasury's funds were governed by a smart contract that released ERGs gradually over the first 2.5 years, without exceeding 10% of the circulating supply.

+## Ergo Foundation

+The Ergo Foundation is dedicated to protocol development, ecosystem growth, promoting the use of Ergo for social good, supporting decentralized infrastructure, and upholding privacy rights.
+The Foundation's Treasury, which received 4.43% of the total ERG emission, is utilized to support a wide range of initiatives.
+For more detailed information, refer to the [transparency report](ergo-foundation-2022.md).

 ## Mining and Emission Duration

 Ergo's block reward decreases by 3 ERG per block every quarter until 2026 and stabilizes at 3 ERG per block thereafter.
 The mining process is projected to continue until around 2045, extended from the original 2027 timeline with the passage of the [EIP27](eip27.md) soft-fork.
 For a visual overview, see the emission schedule on [ergo.watch](https://ergo.watch/emission).

-## Ergo Foundation

-The Ergo Foundation is dedicated to protocol development, ecosystem growth, promoting the use of Ergo for social good, supporting decentralized infrastructure, and upholding privacy rights.
-The Foundation's Treasury, which received 4.43% of the total ERG emission, is utilized to support a wide range of initiatives.
-For more detailed information, refer to the [transparency report](ergo-foundation-2022.md).
+/// details | Sustaining Ergo Mining: Revenue Streams Beyond Emissions As Ergo's emission schedule is set to conclude around the year 2045, questions naturally arise about the mechanisms that will incentivize miners to continue securing the network.
+Fortunately, Ergo's architecture includes support for a variety of revenue streams designed to promote both network growth and long-term sustainability.
+See [this page](revenue.md) for more information.
+///

 ## Unique Aspects of Ergo's Emission